-My friend Cécile contacted me to work on a funded film project she was working on.
-She wanted to recreate a Busby-Berkeley style dance routine with a crappy tooth model she’d obtained from Turbosquid.
-The crappiness was intentional and part of her unique vision, so in order to get a bit of quality in there, I used the built-in Subsurface Scattering shader in Cinema 4D and the Physical renderer to produce this weirdly amusing sketch, which takes place as a daydream in the middle of a sequence where the artist is interviewing an actress representing her real-life namesake Cecile B. Evans.
-It’s weird and meta and great.
-And it debuted at the Palais de Tokyo, to my delight.
+Visual artist Cécile Evans contacted me to work on a CG sequence for a film project she was working on for a film contest funded by Orange.
+She wanted to recreate a Busby-Berkeley style dance routine with a deliberately crappy tooth model she'd obtained from Turbosquid.
+The intentional crappiness meant that to get a bit of quality in there, I used the built-in Subsurface Scattering shader in Cinema 4D and the Physical renderer to produce this weirdly amusing sketch, which takes place as a daydream in the middle of a sequence where the artist is interviewing an actress representing her real-life namesake Cecile B. Evans.
+It's weird and meta and great and to my delight, it debuted at the Palais de Tokyo in Paris as part of the group's exhibition.

 Here's a section for your delectation.